SnapSearch/SnapSearch-Client-PHP/README.md

 ----

 Unit tests are written using Codeception.
 Codeception has already been bootstrapped (`codecept bootstrap`).
 To run tests use `codecept run` or `codecept run --debug` for debug messages.
 If you change the Codeception configuration files or add extra functions to the helpers make sure to run `codecept build` so that the settings take effect.

+Tests won't run on a 5.3 PHP system.